 Family offices are normally private firms that support wealthy families with the management, organization, and maintenance of their wealth, business, investments, and other affairs.
-The purpose and main tasks of the family office are to protect and preserve the family wealth for present and future generations and actively manage it in order to grow.
+So, consequently, the purpose and main tasks of the family office are to protect and preserve the family wealth for present and future generations and actively manage it in order to grow.

 Range of services of the family office typically includes: